Whether serving as a side or the main event, these miso maple roasted carrots are dressed for success and mass consumption.

 As I wanted to take advantage of the carrot’s natural sweetness I used the miso sparingly, two tablespoons, and added a touch of maple.
 Tossed in fresh ginger, roasted in miso maple marinade and sprinkled with a smattering of toasted sesame seeds these red miso maple roasted carrots are ready for their moment in the spotlight, bumpy bits and all.

-I paired our carrots with a good dollop of savoury cashew cream but I think they would be wonderful tossed through a cup of cooked quinoa or couscous to make a warm roast salad.
+I paired our carrots with a good dollop of the savoury cashew cream I use in my Amazing Crispy Sprout and Caper Bruschetta recipe but I think they would be wonderful tossed through a cup of cooked quinoa or couscous to make a warm roast salad.
+They would be fantastic with my Vegan Pot Pie Recipe.
+Or my Holiday Stuffed Squash.
 Either as a main or as a side, these red miso maple roasted carrots are slightly salty, slightly sweet and a little nutty; perfectly bumpy and perfectly delicious.

 Red Miso Maple Roasted Carrots